 The HBP EP will support a Student Community, guide young scientists through the many new avenues of multidisciplinary R&D, provide infrastructure to facilitate interaction between young scientists and create the conditions for fostering and bringing together research talent across the HBP and Europe.
-Privileged access to HBP data, knowledge and resources will be provided.
-An annual school will link young scientists inside and outside the HBP, providing a forum for learning and sharing insights into cutting-edge research issues within a specific HBP discipline.
+Advanced schools will link young scientists inside and outside the HBP, providing a forum for learning and sharing insights into cutting-edge research issues within a specific HBP discipline.
 The Student Community will give young HBP scientists a voice in HBP decision-making via a seat for a student representative on the Education Programme Committee.
 The HBP EP will also provide special support and encouragement for young female scientists.